Top down view of a commercial kitchen floor plan drawing on a dark desk with a pencil and steel ruler

 6 min readJun 2026

-The layout of your kitchen shapes every shift that follows.
-A good plan moves food from delivery to plate without wasted steps, keeps your team safe, and protects your margins for years.
+To plan a commercial kitchen layout, start with your menu and set out five zones in the order food moves: delivery, storage, prep, cooking and wash-up.
+Get that sequence right and food travels from the back door to the pass without crossing its own path.
+The layout you choose shapes every shift that follows.
+A good plan keeps your team safe and protects your margins for years.
 A poor one creates bottlenecks that no amount of staffing can fix.
-If you are opening a restaurant in Bangalore, getting the layout right is the single most valuable decision you will make before the first service.
+For a restaurant in Bangalore, this is the single most valuable decision you make before the first service.

 Start with the menu, not the floor plan